Prague Experience logoPrague tourist information & travel guide logo

 The two dominant spires in the park belong to the Church of SS Peter & Paul, which is open to visitors and has an impressive interior - Vysehrad Park.

-There are several trips from Prague to places of interest in the Czech Republic that kids will find interesting.
+There are several day trips from Prague to explore Czechia that kids will find interesting.

-For a more sobering but highly educational trip, there is the Terezín Concentration Camp Tour.
+For a more sobering but educational trip, there is the Terezín Concentration Camp Tour.

 Trips Outside Prague